Contact Us

 Stroke Rate

-Stroke rate is the number of strokes you take per minute, or spm.
+Stroke rate is the number of strokes or pulls you take per minute, or spm.
+On the BikeErg, we use rpm, for revolutions per minute.
 The PM displays this number in the upper right corner.
-Rowing harder does not necessarily mean your stroke rate is faster.
-As you increase your intensity, try to keep your spm between 24 and 30 for most workouts, and 36 or below when racing.
+Working harder does not necessarily mean your spm/rpm is faster.
+As you increase your intensity, try to keep your spm between 24 and 30 for most rowing workouts, and between 35 and 45 for most skiing workouts.
+Need BE recommendations.
 Read on to learn how.

 Applying Power and Relaxing the Recovery